jtlapp/tape/readme.markdown

 The underlying `tape` module distinguishes between "tests" and "assertions".
 A test is a named group of assertions that provides a reference to a test `t`.
 The test invokes assertions on `t`, as in `t.equal(actual, expected)`.
 The `tapeo` command numbers all the tests independently of the assertions.

-For example, here is what it might look like to run `tapeo` on a test file:
+For example, here is what it might look like to run `tapeo test.js`:

 ```
 TAP version 13